 As an entrepreneur, we are sure you know the value of a robust startup ecosystem.
 From ideation to funding, and legal advice to recognition, a healthy ecosystem supports you on every step of your journey.
 As a 2018 report from Genius Works put it- “Technology-driven startups aren’t just contributing to economic growth, in many ways, they are economic growth.”
 How did Indian startups during COVID fare?

-With entrepreneurship embedded in our culture, government programs has seen over $10 billion invested in the Indian economy in 2019.
+With entrepreneurship embedded in our culture, government programs have seen over $10 billion invested in the Indian economy in 2019.
 That’s proof of the thriving startup ecosystem, which is currently ranked 26 in the world according to StartupBlink.
 But, all that came crashing down when the pandemic hit.

 Indian Startups During COVID

 Indian startups during COVID were initially hit very hard.
 A NASSCOM report found that “30-40% tech startups have halted their operations or are in the process of closing down.”
 COVID-19 has significantly impacted startups in two key areas – capital and demand.
 Because of the economic crisis, funding for startups has fallen from $1.73 billion in March 2019 to $0.33 billion in March 2020.

 The crisis has also had an impact on how consumers spend.
 With many people losing their jobs, consumers have tightened their purses causing a 40% drop in spending.
 As a result, startups are being forced to rethink.
 The NASSCOM report also found that 54% of Indian startups during COVID are looking to pivot to new business opportunities, like health

 Despite the economic fallout, the startup ecosystem isn’t sitting silently.
 Both government and private organizations have launched a wide variety of grants and initiatives to help startups during these troubling times.
 Here are just a few initiatives that have been launched so far: